alexandrasouly/alexandrasouly.github.io/_posts/2021-04-25-ISLR_review.md

 Are you also constantly wondering what to learn next?

- If you feel like your Machine Learning foundations are a bit shaky, then you are in a similar situation to me a couple of months ago.
-If you wanted to start Kaggle, but was too intimidated by all the available techniques to use, I feel you.
-I have found a solution to both of these problems, and I'm excited to share it with you!
+ A couple of months ago, I felt that my Machine Learning foundations were a bit too shaky.
+I wanted to start Kaggle, but I was too intimidated by all the available techniques to use.
+I wanted to change this as efficiently as possible, and I did.
+I have found a solution to both of my problems, and I'm excited to share it with you!

 In this article, I will share my experiences working through the textbook Introduction to Statistical Learning in R (abbreviated as ISLR).
 I hope this helps you figure out whether you should pick it up too, and I'll also share some tips to make your studies more efficient.

 <figure>
 	<img src="http://alexandrasouly.github.io/images/janko-ferlic-sfL_QOnmy00-unsplash.jpg">
-	<figcaption >So many books to learn from, so little time (Photo by Janko Ferlič on Unsplash)</figcaption>
+	<figcaption >So many books to learn from, so little time...
+(Photo by Janko Ferlič on Unsplash)</figcaption>
 </figure>

 ### Why I picked ISLR